ShashankMk031/DataSheet_Report/report.md

 The combination of NPN and PNP transistors allows the L293D to switch the polarity of the motor's connections, enabling forward and reverse rotation.

-### PWM (Pulse Width Modulation)

-PWM is a technique used to control the speed of motors by adjusting the duty cycle of a square wave signal.
-The L293D allows PWM to control the motor’s speed by adjusting the average voltage supplied to the motor.
-By increasing the duty cycle, the motor receives more voltage and spins faster.
-Conversely, decreasing the duty cycle reduces the speed.

-PWM is applied to the enable pin of the L293D.
-When the enable pin is high, the motor operates at full speed.
-By varying the duty cycle of the PWM signal, the speed of the motor can be controlled.

 ### H-Bridge Configuration

 The L293D uses an **H-bridge** circuit to control the direction of current flow through the motor.
 An H-bridge consists of four switching elements arranged in a bridge configuration: